tanvirakibul/hacker_news/README.md

-# hacker_news

-# This project includes a python file with the script of data scraping from hacker news website.
-This python script takes the most voted news on hacker news and shows with link and number of votes
+# Scraping the Highest voted messages from Hacker News: https://news.ycombinator.com/

+This python script will scrap the highest voted and lastest news from Hacker News

+# How to use it?
+- Clone the repository `Git clone `
+- Open with any python IDE and Run the code.

+# If you use Sublime Text Editor
+ Open your terminal, Navigate to the folder

+ - python3